yuckiymouse/udacity_pro1_boston_airbnb/README.md

 </p>

  - **2-2) What makes good review scores by customers?**
-  - Even not well booked had as good scores as well booked.
-It seems like no link between how much booked and how good the review is.
-If you believe the review scores, you can say how much booked doesn't effect on the review scores.
+  - Well booked and not well booked properties seems to have similar reviews....
+   - A difference is about 2 points in mean
+   - Minimum scores are the same
+   - Standard deviation's difference is about 0.1 points

+  - The ratio of scores over 90 is different from well booked and less booked.
+   - about 67% of reviews for well booked is over 90
+   - about 59% of reviews for less booked is over 90

+  - It might suggest that you can't judge how well the properties can be booked by just reviews.

 <p>
  <img style="float: left;" src="well_booked_score.jpg">